 These religious festivals are in honour of Guru Rinpoche commemorating one of his great deeds.
 They are celebrated for several days and are the occasion for dances that are clearly defined in religious content.

 The festivals are a great opportunity to become immersed in the meaning of Bhutanese religion and it is a time to see people in their finest clothes enjoying themselves with their family and friends, as well as gaining merit by attending the festival.
-This festival attracts less tourists than those in Thimphu and Paro.
+This festival attracts fewer tourists than those in Thimphu and Paro.

 Experience it for yourself